 1. Romania Has a Merry Cemetery

 Happy and cemetery don’t really go together in the same sentence, right?
-Somehow, Romania has made this beautiful thanks to their Merry Cemetery (Cimitirul vesel).
-It is located in the Maramureș County, in a tiny village, close to the Ukranian border.
+Somehow, Romania has made this beautiful thanks to its Merry Cemetery (Cimitirul vesel).
+It is located in the Maramureș County, in a tiny village, close to the Ukrainian border.

 This cemetery is a unique tourist attraction.
 Each tombstone has a funny poem about the life of the deceased.
 It’s definitely a must-see.